Kozhikode Corporation EMS Stadium: Renovations

-The EMS Stadium in Kozhikode, Kerala, India is a multi-purpose sports facility that has undergone significant renovations over the years to improve its infrastructure and facilities.
+The Corporation Stadium has undergone significant renovations over the years to improve its infrastructure and facilities.
 In 2005, the stadium underwent a renovation to host State Bank of Travancore National Football League matches.
 Another renovation was done in 2011 in preparation for the National Games in 2012, with the Corporation of Kozhikode and the government investing around 18 Crore for the upgrade.

-The new design of the stadium, by RK Ramesh, includes state-of-the-art amenities such as a VVIP lounge with a seating capacity of 200, dressing rooms, media center, and other facilities.
+The new design of the stadium by RK Ramesh, includes state-of-the-art amenities such as a VVIP lounge with a seating capacity of 200, dressing rooms, media center, and other facilities.
 The grandstand pavilion was also upgraded for the National Games in 2012, and the stadium was fitted with improved floodlights to ensure high-quality matches.
 The EMS Stadium has been renovated to be an international standard stadium for both football and cricket.

 The stadium is also equipped with modern facilities like VIP seating arrangements, food courts, and washrooms.
 The stadium has also installed CCTV cameras for security and safety measures.
-The stadium is easily accessible to public transport and have enough parking space.
+The stadium is easily accessible to public transport.

-There are plans to lease the stadium to the Kerala Cricket Association while the Kerala Football Association would like to have control of the stadium.
-With its excellent facilities and infrastructure, the EMS Stadium is a premier sports venue in Kerala and continues to host a wide range of sporting events, including football and cricket matches, as well as other events such as concerts and festivals.
+The EMS Stadium is a premier sports venue in Kerala and continues to host a wide range of events, such as concerts and festivals.

+Images

 Football

-It was the home ground of Viva Kerala FC in the I-league, though now Kerala United FC is the team from Kozhikode trying to get into I League.
-It was also the home ground of Gokulam Kerala FC in the I-league.
+It was the home ground of Viva Kerala FC in the I-league.
+It was also the home ground of Gokulam Kerala, and its women's team.
+Currently the home of Calicut FC.

 This stadium is famous for the football crazy fans of Kozhikode.
-Famous scissors cup finals, super cup finals, Santhosh Trophy, Sait Nagjee Football Tournament is held here.
+Santosh Trophy and Sait Nagjee Football Tournament were held at the stadium.